evandisoft/RedOnion/README.md

 WE ARE PROVIDING ACCESS TO POWERFUL KSP FEATURES:
 MANY WILL NOT WORK PROPERLY.
 Many will lead to one or more scripting engine failing failing to work.

-This is a WIP, and as time goes on we can develop a stronger safer system.
+This is a WIP, and as time goes on we will develop a more robust system.

 This API is subject to change.
 Even major changes.
 We are still in exploration mode.